wesleyegberto/java-new-features/java-22/README.md

 ## Features

+* **Region Pinning for G1**
+  * goal: "reduce latency by implementing region pinning in G1, so that garbage collection need not be disable during JNI critial regions"
+  * avoid worst case cenarios where the application is stoped for minutes, unnecessary out-of-memory conditions due to thread starvation, premature VM shutdown.
 * **Foreign Function & Memory API**
   * promotion to standard
   * API to allow Java to interoperate with code and data outside of JVM;